 Medical Health Care and SOCIal Welfare: Affordable solutions forhealthcare and sOCIal welfare through improved access health awareness.

 Educational: Access to quality education training and skillenhancement.

 Humanitarian: Creating sustainable livelihood addressing povertyhunger and malnutrition.

-Environmental Animal Welfare Cultural and Religious: Ensuringenvironmental sustainability ecological balance animal welfare conservation of naturalresources and protection of national heritage art culture and religion.
+Environmental Animal Welfare Cultural and Religious: ensuringenvironmental sustainability ecological balance animal welfare conservation of naturalresources and protection of national heritage art and culture and religion.

-As required under Section 135 of the Companies Act 2013 and Rule 8 ofthe Companies (Corporate Social Responsibility Policy) Rules 2014 the Annual Report onCSR activities is enclosed herewith as Annexure - II forming part of this DirectorRs sReport.
+As required under Section 135 of the Companies Act 2013 and Rule 8 ofthe Companies (Corporate SOCIal Responsibility Policy) Rules 2014 the Annual Report onCSR activities is enclosed herewith as Annexure - II forming part of this Director'sReport.

 The Board of Directors has adopted Risk Management Policy for theCompany which provides for identification assessment and control of risks which in theopinion of the Board may threaten the existence of the Company.

 The Management through a properly defined framework in terms of theaforesaid policy identifies monitors controls and reports on the principal risks anduncertainties that can impact its ability to achieve its strategic objectives.

 The Audit Committee and the Board periodically discuss the significantbusiness risks identified by the Management and review the measures taken for theirmitigation.